GLOBAL MARKETS-Weak China shares depress Asia, Ukraine also a risk

 "Today is going to be a bit weak," said Du Changchun, an analyst at Northeast Securities in Shanghai.
 "I'm not so optimistic, I don't think there's much space for any increases as we're still in a period of adjustment."

-The Shanghai Composite Index fell 0.8 percent to around 2,048 points on Tuesday, following a loss of 1.5 percent the previous day.
+The Shanghai Composite Index was almost flat around 2,063.5 points on Tuesday, after having shed 1.5 percent the previous day.

-Chinese stocks have been hit by concerns about a potential share oversupply after the securities regulator released draft prospectuses for 28 new firms planning to list, marking the resumption of initial public offerings after a two-month hiatus.
+Chinese stocks have been hit by concerns about a potential share oversupply after the securities regulator released draft prospectuses for 28 new firms planning to list, marking the resumption of IPOs after a two-month hiatus.